Calculate the cost of a Bamboo loan

 Bamboo is a direct lender, based in the UK and lending to around 20,000 people each year.
-It offers two main types of loans: unsecured personal loans, for borrowers who want to borrow up to £5,000; and guarantor loans, for borrowers who have a poor credit score or who need larger sums.
-Suitable for pretty much any responsible purpose, a Bamboo loan might help you to buy a car, make home improvements, consolidate debts or even get hitched.
+It used to offer two main types of loans: unsecured personal loans, for borrowers who want to borrow up to £5,000; and guarantor loans, for borrowers who have a poor credit score or who need larger sums, but now only offers unsecured personal loans.
+Suitable for pretty much any responsible purpose, a Bamboo loan might help you to buy a car, make home improvements, consolidate debts or even get married.

 What is a guarantor loan?

 A guarantor loan is an unsecured personal loan which is “guaranteed” by somebody who trusts the borrower – typically a friend or relative.
 They agree to pay back the loan should you struggle to meet the loan repayments.
 This type of loan generally comes with a higher interest rate, as it represents greater risk to a lender, but it is available to people who might struggle to get finance through the regular channels.
 Generally, where an individual with bad credit is seeking a guarantor loan, the guarantor will need to have good credit.
 Guarantor loans are available from specialist lenders such as Bamboo.

 Key features of Bamboo loans at a glance

 If you want to borrow more or if you have a poor credit score, you may need a guarantor loan, where the following additional features will apply: